rnewton5-2nd/PrologMobile/README.md

 ### Running
 Please ensure you have .NET 5.0 installed on your system.

-To run the project, navigate to the PrologMobile.Web folder and run
+To run the project, navigate to the PrologMobileApp.Web folder and run

 ```
 dotnet restore